By Rick Baker

 But, what about our citizens who don’t have a home and most likely, no smartphone, or Facebook app?
 How do they tell their story and to whom?
 What would they post, if they could?

-In this, our first edition of SPOTLIGHT, I wanted to give “them” a chance to tell “us” their story.
+In this edition of SPOTLIGHT, I wanted to give “them” a chance to tell “us” their story.

 So, I headed to downtown Colorado Springs in search of anyone who would share their unique story with me.
 I purposely went on a cold and miserable day.
 My smartphone Dark Sky app told me it was 19 degrees, with a Feels Like of 4 degrees.